 STEP 3 IS THE APPEAL PROCESS.
 If the student feels a satisfactory resolution was not achieved, s/he may appeal to the Dean for Workforce Education.
 He may amend, modify, reverse, or accept the recommendations of the Associate Dean of Nursing.
 If the student still is not satisfied with the decision, s/he may appeal to either the Vice President for Instruction (instructional issues) or the Vice President of Students Services (student rights and responsibility issues).
-See the GHC Student Handbook available at https://www.ghc.edu/student-services/student-handbook
+See the GHC Student Handbook available at GHC Student handbook